-- Since we use a magnetic field model, the initial convection velocity is given by the average(median) of the magnitudes within a bin, and the direction of the convection velocity is calculated using eq.
+Since we use a magnetic field model, the initial convection velocity is given by the average (median) of the magnitudes within a bin, and the direction of the convection velocity is calculated using Eq.
 (1).
 The same equation is used to evaluate convection for further steps.
 For the parallel velocity we used median values from the CODIF dataset (Slapak et al., 2017) as magnitude, and a direction is given by the magnetic field model.
 For the subsequent time step we add acceleration.
-The first 11 minutes we use the cusp acceleration, given in Nilsson et al. (2008), and for the rest of the steps we use lobe acceleration - 15 values from Nilsson et al. (2010) see Equation 2.
+The first 11 min we use the cusp acceleration, given in Nilsson et al. (2008), and for the rest of the steps we use lobe acceleration values from Nilsson et al. (2010) - see Eq.
+(2).
 The distance travelled by a particle within one time step is then the product of the velocity times the time step.
-We have arbitrarily chosen a time step of one minute.
-If the particle exits the magnetosphere within the first 11 minutes, we say that it has escaped into the dayside magnetosheath.
-If the particle ends up on closed field line before reaching the X-line we say it has returned to magnetosphere.
-If the particle reaches the plasma sheet beyond the
+We have arbitrarily chosen a time step of 1 min.
+If the particle exits the magnetosphere within the first 11 min, we say that it has escaped into the dayside magnetosheath.
+If the particle ends up on the closed field line before reaching the X-line, we say it has returned to the magnetosphere.
+If the particle reaches the plasma sheet beyond the distant X-line, we say it escapes into the solar wind.
+A drawback with this simple separation of final regions is that they are based on a static model (T96), but this is as good as we can do with the present models.